Comparison between electrochemical cell and electrolytic cell

 The equilibrium position for zinc, when compared to less reactive metals, lies to the left of the above equation, resulting in an excess of electrons on the surface of the electrode, which attract zinc ions in the solution that are close to the surface to form two parallel array of charges called an electric double layer.
 Just like a ball at a certain height has the capacity to do work, opposite charges that are separated at a distance have the potential to do work too.
 We call such a potential, which arises due to the formation of the electric double layer, an electrode potential.

-As the formation of the amount of ions and electrons in the electric double layer is dependent on the reactivity of the metal, the electrode potential of a Zn/ZnSO4 system is greater than that of a less reactive metal, such as copper, which is characterised by an equilibrium position in aqueous copper sulphate that lies to the right of the following equation:
+As the formation of the ions and electrons in the electric double layer depends on the reactivity of the metal, the electrode potential of a Zn/ZnSO4 system is greater than that of a less reactive metal, such as copper, which is characterised by an equilibrium position in aqueous copper sulphate that lies to the right of the following equation:

 Cu^{2+}(aq)+2e^-\rightleftharpoons Cu(s)